SMooreSwe/TailwindPortfolio/README.md

 Whilst the site itself is complete, I have been considering the addition of a contact form, in addition to the existing social links.
 I am also open to further ideas.

 ## Tools
 This is a [Next.js](https://nextjs.org/) project.
 It utilises Tailwind CSS (including tailwind classes using @apply) and animations used the Framer-Motion library, as well as the React-TypingAnimation Library.
+Icons were added via FontAwesome.